monero-project/kovri/FAQ.md

 Note: to this day, i2pd has not resolved these security issues - *but Kovri has*.

+## Why are there two i2pd repositories; one on Bitbucket and one on GitHub?
+So begins the drama of i2pd.

+One of the developers with push privileges on GitHub pushed a commit(s) that orignal did not like.
+Instead of working together to resolve the issue, orignal took i2pd to Bitbucket, deleted all existing git history, and made himself sole 'contributor' of the software.
+He then vowed to never return to Irc2P.

+These actions pissed off a lot of people, and nearly killed the software.

+Along came anonimal who, not wanting to see everyone's work to go to waste, revived the project through contributions and by reigning-in development.
+An open invitation for all remaining active developers to meet and discuss i2pd's future was given.
+This action apparently rustled orignal's feathers to the point where he [retaliated](https://github.com/PurpleI2P/i2pd/issues/279) and began to work on GitHub again - but this time within an ```openssl``` branch (which turned out to be the Bitbucket repository) instead of the ```master``` branch.

+Seeing that this sort of behavior would only hurt the I2P network, the remaining developers had [several important meetings](https://github.com/monero-project/kovri/issues/47) and Kovri was born.

 ## I found a bug or vulnerability.
 What do I do?
 See our [CONTRIBUTING.md](https://github.com/monero-project/kovri/blob/master/CONTRIBUTING.md) guide for bugs.
 See our [README.md](https://github.com/monero-project/kovri/blob/master/README.md) for reporting vulnerabilities.